The Prize Chapter 18: Japan’s Achilles’ Heel

 Balikpapan Oil Fields Destroyed but Victory Fever grips Japan

 Right after Pearl Harbor, the families of oilmen in Balikpapan, in Borneo, in the British East Indies were evacuated in anticipation of Japanese advances into Southeast Asia.
-Balikpapan, with all its oil wells and refineries, was one of great prizes for which Japan would go to war.
+Balikpapan, with all its oil wells and refineries, was one of the great prizes for which Japan would go to war.
 In mid-January 1942, crews began to destroy the wells as the Japanese were closing in.
-They pulled out tubing, cut them up, jammed them down the wells, and placed cans of the explosive trinitrotoluene (TNT) in each well to destroy them.
+They pulled out the tubing, cut them up, jammed them down the wells, and placed cans of the explosive trinitrotoluene (TNT) in each well to destroy them.
 The crews started with the least productive wells until at last all were destroyed.
 The refinery complex was also completely destroyed, and with that action, four decades of oil industry that had been created was destroyed in less than a day.
 The next plan was for the crew to escape.
 Some crew was evacuated, but 75 people were left stranded at the Bay of Balikpapan still awaiting rescue as the Japanese had already landed on the south side of the bay.
 Out of the 75, only 35 survived the jungle and the Japanese firing squads and prisons.